 5 Best Activities for Spinal Cord Injury Patients

-The best activities for spinal cord injury patients are the ones that will keep you moving.
+The best activities for individuals with spinal cord injuries are the ones that will keep you moving.
 Every movement stimulates the spinal cord, which helps promote adaptive changes in the central nervous system.
 Additionally, increasing your physical activity levels will help improve circulation, mood, sleep, and many other essential bodily functions.

-Below is a list of some of the best activities for spinal cord injury patients.
+Below is a list of some of the best activities for those with spinal cord injuries.
 However, this is not a conclusive list.
 Ultimately, you should participate in activities that you enjoy because those are the ones that will encourage the most long-term movement.